-I’ve made this version tahini free as it’s a bit tricky to find all the ingredients in my local shop during the lockdown.
-We’re avoiding going to the supermarket too often and when we are there it feels a bit like the million-dollar dash/a “walking dead” style shopping spree where you’re in and out as quickly as possible and by the time you get home you realise you’ve forgotten half of the things anyway.
+I’ve made this version tahini free as it’s a bit tricky to find all the ingredients from time to time.
+We’re avoiding going to the big supermarket too often as it’s on the other side of town and we’re in and out as quickly as possible.
+By the time you get home, you realise you’ve forgotten half of the things anyway.
 So this is a good substitute recipe for regular hummus.

 Instead of tahini, you can add a bit of unsweetened, smooth peanut butter if you choose, it is optional and not necessary but it makes a good replacement for tahini.
 For this version, I’ve decided to embrace the opportunity to be more creative.

 If you’d like to create variants of this recipe, you can skip the coriander and add caramelised onion (roughly 3 onions will give it good flavour), roasted red pepper and/or garlic (1-2 cloves).
-I enjoy having hummus on toast for breakfast so tend to leave the garlic out for this option.
+I enjoy having regular or tahini free hummus on toast for breakfast so tend to leave the garlic out for this option.
 Let’s have a look at this delicious tahini free hummus recipe.

 Tahini Free Hummus with Corriander